-Caucasian Shepherds are large dogs with dark brown eyes and medium length white fur.
+Caucasian Shepherds are large dogs with dark brown eyes and medium-length white fur.
 Their ears have tufts of fur at the tips that resemble cotton balls when they’re kept long enough; if you’re not planning on keeping your Caspian’s ears long enough to show off these features (which is completely up to you), then it’s best to keep them trimmed short so as not to get caught in anything while playing outside!

 You can expect your Caucasian Shepherd dog to be very loyal and protective of you, especially if they are raised with a consistent household routine.
-They tend to be very strong, intelligent, independent and energetic.
+They tend to be very strong, intelligent, independent, and energetic.
 They are very loyal and protective of their owner, especially if they are raised with a consistent household routine.

-Caucasian Shepherds tend to be very strong, intelligent, independent and energetic.
+Caucasian Shepherds tend to be very strong, intelligent, independent, and energetic.
 In the past, the breed was used for hunting wolves; today it is considered a family pet in many parts of Europe.

 Caucasian Shepherds are strong and energetic dogs, but they don’t require as much exercise as you might think.
 They’re happy with two or three short walks per day, along with some time in the backyard playing fetch or running around your house.
 If you want to let your Caucasian Shepherd run off-leash in a safe area, that’s fine too—just make sure it’s not too crowded where other dogs could be present.

 Caucasian Shepherds have short coats that don’t require extensive brushing or grooming beyond daily hygiene tasks like brushing teeth and cleaning ears (though it is recommended that owners trim their dog’s nails every few weeks).
 The breed sheds minimally — about once per year — so if you’re looking for something low-maintenance, this makes sense!
-You should also keep an eye out for ticks on their body during spring/summer months if they spend time outdoors playing fetch; otherwise there are no other special considerations when it comes to maintenance needs.
+You should also keep an eye out for ticks on their body during the spring/summer months if they spend time outdoors playing fetch; otherwise, there are no other special considerations when it comes to maintenance needs.

 The Caucasian Shepherd’s coat is a double-layered one.
-The outer coat is long, dense and coarse, while the undercoat is short, dense and fine.
+The outer coat is long, dense, and coarse, while the undercoat is short, dense, and fine.
 The Caucasian Shepherd sheds seasonally and will shed more heavily during this time.

-Dandruff can be caused by allergic reactions to things like food or environmental factors such as pollen, dust mites and pet dander (skin cells shed from other animals).
+Dandruff can be caused by allergic reactions to things like food or environmental factors such as pollen, dust mites, and pet dander (skin cells shed from other animals).
 Keeping your dog’s coat clean will help prevent dandruff from developing further into skin infections or yeast infections that could require medical treatment.

 If you think this breed might be a good fit for your family and lifestyle, that’s great!
-Just make sure you’re ready to spend plenty of time with them because the Caucasian Shepherd Dog is definitely not an apartment dog.
-They have high energy levels and need lots of exercise.
+Just make sure you’re ready to spend plenty of time with them because the Caucasian Shepherd Dog is not an apartment dog.
+They have high energy levels and need lots of exercises.
 If you have enough space at home, then this breed could be perfect for you.

 In closing, we want to point out how important it is that families consider adopting dogs from shelters instead of buying puppies from pet stores or breeders.
 You’ll find many awesome breeds in rescues, including the wonderful Caucasian Shepherd Dog!